 The Disconnect: Why We Can’t Seem to Meet Others

 One of the most perplexing aspects of modern loneliness is the difficulty in forming new connections, even when surrounded by others who are also lonely.
-This disconnect can be attributed to several factors:
+This disconnect can be attributed to several factors:.
+The underlying neural mechanisms involve coordinated activity across cortical and subcortical regions that modulate.

 - Social Anxiety: Increased use of digital communication can lead to discomfort in face-to-face interactions.